#COLREGs – Rules 33-34

 What Does Rule 33 Say?

-Rule 33, Section A, says a vessel of 12 meters (40 feet) or more in length shall be provided with a whistle and a bell, and a vessel of 100 meters (330 feet) or more in length shall, in addition be provided with a gong, the tone and sound of which cannot be confused with that of the bell.
+Rule 33, Section A, says a vessel of 12 (about 40’) meters or more in length shall be provided with a whistle, a vessel of 20 (about 66’) meters or more in length shall be provided with a bell in addition to a whistle, and a vessel of 100 meters (over 300’) or more in length shall, in addition be provided with a gong, the tone and sound of which cannot be confused with that of the bell.
+The whistle, bell and gong shall comply with the specifications in Annex III to these Regulations.
+The bell or gong or both may be replaced by other equipment having the same respective sound characteristics, provided that manual sounding of the prescribed signals shall always be possible.
 Section B says that vessels under 12 meters is not obliged to carry the “sound-signaling appliances” prescribed in 33-A – but still must have some “other means of making an efficient sound signal.”
 So, even you, Bunky, with the 13’ skiff, have to be able to communicate like the battle wagons!